jasonamyers/jasonamyers.github.com/_posts/2014-03-03-conference-money.md

 couldn't do video this year.
 Looking back spending that money on young coders, and financial aid was a far better use of the funds for our first year.
 I wasn't in a position to have to organize and handle one more task during the event.

+I would have also not jumped ahead of the money we had in the bank at each step of the vendor selection process.
+Many times I was personally committing to a vendor prior to PyTN having the funds to cover that cost.
+This is a huge risk, and one I can't even remotely suggest anyone else take on.
+It lead to a ton of sleepless nights and agonizing days.
+Conferences are a drag on the organizers expenses as well.
+Many deposits have to be made before money is available, and many meetings require buying lunch etc prior to there being funds.

+In reflection, we couldn't have done it differently this year, but we can make some changes for next year to close what I saw as short comings.